College Admissions Exams – ACT / SAT / PSAT / CLT

 - The answer to this question is NO. HLA does not require an ACT for graduation from HomeLife Academy with the following exceptions.

-- Students who request an early graduation (prior to age 17 or less than 4 years of high school) will be required to take the ACT/SAT and submit the scores prior to being awarded a diploma.
+- Students who request an early graduation (prior to age 17 or less than 4 years of high school) will be required to take either the ACT, SAT, or CLT and submit the scores prior to being awarded a diploma.
 (Students taking Dual enrollment courses or participating in the Lumerit Scholar program are exempt from the ACT/SAT requirement.)
+The ACT/SAT/CLT scores must validate their readiness to complete high school and validate the diploma.
 NOTE: Students must complete at least 3 years of high school and receive counselor approval prior to the final year to be eligible.

-- Homeschooled students, who enter HLA as a senior with a parent-issued transcript, will be required to submit ACT/SAT scores before receiving an HLA diploma.
+- Homeschooled students, who enter HLA as a senior with a parent-issued transcript, will be required to submit ACT/SAT/CLT scores before receiving an HLA diploma.

-- The ACT/SAT may be required at the discretion of a counselor based on the best interest of the student.
+- The ACT/SAT/CLT may be required at the discretion of a counselor based on the best interest of the student.

 Annual Standardized Testing Requirements for High School Students